Barry Schuler: Early companies

 In 1978, he established CMP Communications, an advertising and marketing company devoted to helping high tech entrepreneurs spread the word about the impending revolution in microcomputing.

 Schuler quit CMP in 1988 and took a position as president and CEO of Cricket Software, overseeing the development and marketing of color desktop applications for Apple Computer's Macintosh, including a Postscript driven drawing program.
 Cricket also developed the first color, graphical desktop presentation software, "Cricket Presents".
 Cricket was ultimately sold to Computer Associates International in 1991.

 Schuler was President of San Francisco-based Jasmine Technologies from 1989 to 1990.
 Jasmine was a leading Macintosh peripherals developer that buckled under the weight of bitter lawsuits and mounting customer dissatisfaction.
 Jasmine declared bankruptcy in March 1990 and Schuler resigned shortly thereafter.

-Looking to take advantage of the opportunities that a new "Interactive" medium would bring, Schuler teamed up with now-wife Tracy and David Goldman shortly after and established Medior Inc., a multimedia development company, Medior Inc. In 1994, the company entered into a joint venture with, Apple Computer Inc., and Redgate Communications and launched 2Market, considered to be the first rich media online shopping service.
+Looking to take advantage of the opportunities that a new "Interactive" medium would bring, Schuler teamed up with Tracy Schuler and David Goldman shortly after and established Medior Inc., a multimedia development company, Medior Inc. In 1994, the company entered into a joint venture with, Apple Computer Inc., and Redgate Communications and launched 2Market, considered to be the first rich media online shopping service.
 That same year, AOL (America Online) also enlisted Medior's help designing its product to give consumers with little or no computing expertise easy access to its online information services.
 While at Medior, Schuler and company co-developed a music creation game with Nick Tenbrock and Gary Levenberg of San Francisco-based Interactive Audio.
 The software, called Rock, Rap and Roll, allowed Macintosh users to quickly build soundtracks in a variety of musical styles.
 Medior also collaborated with Time Warner, one of its clients, on the building of the world's first digital, switched, interactive broadband communications network delivering a range of services.
 The service was launched in December 1994 in Orlando, Florida.